 On paper, however, this second spell could be considered a more successful appointment, since Newcastle finished the 2013-14 season in 10th.

-Mike Ashley’s mismanagement of Newcastle has been a long-term affair with many bizarre decisions, but his appointment of the long-forgotten Joe Kinnear — twice! — may be the strangest.
+Mike Ashley’s mismanagement of Newcastle was a long-term affair with many bizarre decisions, but his appointment of the long-forgotten Joe Kinnear — twice! — may just be the strangest of all.